 The KYCOM Clinical Affairs Department coordinates the rotation selection process.
 Students participate in a rotation selection process to secure a third-year site to complete core rotations during the second year of study.
 The selection process includes application and lottery sites, as well as a hardship application process for students that seek a specific location.
-The Dean's Administrative Council is responsible for reviewing and approving student hardship applications.
+The Dean's Administrative Council is responsible for determining what factors constitute a hardship, the process by which students can apply for hardship considerations, and for reviewing and approving student hardship applications.
 Students must meet the established criteria for their hardship application to be considered.
 KYCOM core rotation hub sites are community-based and may change yearly.
 KYCOM cannot guarantee that a student will receive a specific location.